datarefugephilly/workflow/docs/crawlable.md

 ## Are all crawlable URLs listed under Crawlable?

-No. The URLs listed under Crawlable in the [Archivers app](http://www.archivers.space/urls?phase=crawlable) represent only a small portion of all the URLs submitted to the Internet Archive by Data Rescue events.
+No. The URLs [listed under Crawlable](http://www.archivers.space/urls?phase=crawlable) in the Archivers app represent only a small portion of all the URLs submitted to the Internet Archive by Data Rescue events.
 - Most crawlable URLs are spotted by [Seeders](seeding.md) at the beginning of the workflow, and are submitted directly to the Internet Archive, thereby completely bypassing the Archivers app.
 - When Seeders find URLs that seem hard to crawl, they send them to the Archivers app as "uncrawlable".
-- At that point [Researchers](researching.md) will do the much more thorough investigation mentioned above, and might find out the dataset to be crawlable after all.
+- At that point, [Researchers](researching.md) will do the much more thorough investigation mentioned above, and might find out the dataset to be crawlable after all.
 For instance, perhaps a slightly different URL needed to be used.